Calendar: Art and history exhibits around Fairfield County

 Carriage Barn Arts Center, 681 South Ave., New Canaan.
 Info: carriagebarn.org.

-Silvermine’s 70th A•ONE Exhibition, through Oct.
-16, Silvermine Galleries, 1037 Silvermine Rd., New Canaan.
+Silvermine Art Center, 1037 Silvermine Rd., New Canaan.
 It is recommended that visitors to the galleries make an appointment by calling 203-966-9700, ext.
 3, or emailing sacgallery@silvermineart.org.
 Info: silvermineart.org.

 Westport Arts Center, 51 Riverside Ave., Westport.
 Info: westportartscenter.org.